-This article is part of an article series designed to help you succeed online with the WordPress content publishing application.
+This article is part of a comprehensive multi-part article series designed to help you succeed online with WordPress.

-For an overview of the article series, go here:
+For more information about of the article series, go here:

-In this blog post, we present a number of statistics about WordPress that will help you understand why millions of businesses around the world rely on WordPress and what kind of businesses are using WordPress today.
+In this blog post, you will learn some surprising WordPress usage statistics that will help you understand why millions of businesses around the world rely on WordPress and what kind of people and businesses are using WordPress today.

 Statistics And Usage Of WordPress

-- WordPress is available in two formats: a hosted application (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).
+- WordPress offers users the choice of two formats: a hosted application (WordPress.com) and as a self-hosted, downloadable application (WordPress.org).

-- 23 out of every hundred new domains registered in the U.S. are for installing a new WordPress website or blog.
+- 23 out of every hundred new domains registered in the U.S. are for installing a new WordPress site.

 - There are over 60 million installations of WordPress.
-This number increases everyday.
+This number grows every day.

 - WordPress powers over 30% of the internet.
-Over one-third of all websites around the world are driven by WordPress.
+Over one-third of all websites worldwide are driven by WordPress.

 - WordPress sites around the world publish an average of 24 posts per second.